-Action taken after decision is made that it is unsafe to remain in the building.
+Action is taken after the decision is made that it is unsafe to remain in the building.

-"YOUR ATTENTION PLEASE...PLEASE EVACUATE ALL BUILDINGS.
+"YOUR ATTENTION PLEASE ...PLEASE EVACUATE ALL BUILDINGS.
 EVACUATE ALL BUILDINGS.

 TEACHERS AND STUDENTS ARE TO EVACUATE TO THEIR DESIGNATED ASSEMBLY AREA.
 LOCK DOORS AS YOU ARE EXITING.